 All proceeds from the sale of this Canoe Diary audio recording will be used to support the upkeep of the Erickson Historical Home and the Milton H. Erickson Foundation.

 Below are high resolution scans of the entire original Canoe Diary, as well as a transcribed version.
 It may take a minute for the diary to completely load.

 Years later, in 1952, Dr. Erickson suffered a rare medical occurrence when he was stricken with another strain of polio.
 This attack markedly affected his right arm and side.
 Within a year he had made one of the more difficult hikes in the mountains of Arizona with the use of two canes.

 Dr. Erickson left Eloise and settled in Phoenix, largely for his health.
 His private practice is conducted in a unique setting.
 The office in which he sees patients is in his home, a small three-bedroom brick house in a pleasant neighborhood.
 His waiting room is the living room, and his patients have been exposed over the years to his family life and his eight children, He sees patients in an office which is just large enough to contain his desk, a few chairs, and bookcases.
 On the wall is a picture of his parents who lived until into their nineties, and scattered about are family mementos from over the years, including a stuffed badger.
 This office is almost absurdly unpretentious for a psychiatrist of Dr. Erickson’s stature, but his attitude toward it is that it is convenient.
 A young disciple who was setting up a practice in Phoenix was seeking a proper office, and he once protested to Dr. Erickson that his office was not all that it might be.
 Dr. Erickson replied that it had been even less fancy when he first began practice, since the room had in it only a card table and two chairs.
 ‘However,” he said, “I was there.”

-This small house has since been converted into the Erickson Museum.
+This small house has since been converted into The Erickson Historic Residence.